cortex-lab/KiloSort/readme.md

-#Fast spike sorting for up to hundreds of channels#
+#Fast spike sorting for hundreds of channels#

 Implements an integrated template matching framework for detecting and clustering spikes from multi-channel electrophysiological recordings.
 Very fast when a GPU is available, but can also run on the CPU side.
 Described in this paper, available as preprint